-For over 40 years, the largest company in Austria – OMV AG, was the Russian gas industry’s main business partner.
-Until 1994, the government owned 100% of this company’s shares.
-The state currently remains its largest shareholder (via the Austrian Industrial Holding) owning 31.5% stake in OMV.
+Austria’s largest company, OMV AG, has been the Russian gas industry’s main business partner for over 40 years.
+Until 1994, this company was 100% state-owned.
+The state remains its largest shareholder (via the Austrian Industrial Holding), with a 31.5% stake in OMV.

-In April 2004, OMV Gas GmbH (a 100% subsidiary of OMV AG) became the legal successor on contracts signed between Gazprom Export and OMV AG.
+In April 2004, OMV Gas GmbH (a 100% subsidiary of OMV AG) became the legal successor to contracts signed between Gazprom Export and OMV AG.

-Gazprom Export annulled its existing contracts with OMV AG and GWH on 28 September 2006.
-These were replaced with new contracts, which Gazprom Export signed with EconGas, GWH and Centrex for Russian natural gas deliveries to Austria (from November 1, 2006 to December 31, 2027).
-In addition, GWH and Centrex earned the right to make their own direct gas sales on the Austrian market, particularly in the provinces of Carinthia, Styria and Salzburg (with the two companies signing corresponding contracts with the final consumers).
-Thus, Gazprom Export was able to achieve its strategic goal of penetrating the Austrian end-user market.
+On September 28, 2006, Gazprom Export cancelled its existing contracts with OMV AG and another local company GWH (renamed Gazprom Austria (GPA) from February 27, 2013).
+These contracts were replaced with new ones signed by Gazprom Export with EconGas, GPA, and Centrex for Russian natural gas deliveries to Austria (from November 1, 2006 to December 31, 2027).
+GPA and Centrex also gained the right to direct gas sales in the Austrian market: specifically, in the provinces of Carinthia, Styria, and Salzburg (with the two companies signing corresponding contracts with end consumers).

 European price correction agreements signed – 17.01.2012